mythology-and-legends-in-warfare

 Other Conquests: Southern Italy and the Crusades

 In the late 11th century, Norman mercenaries and adventurers carved out territories in Southern Italy and Sicily.
 There, they faced Byzantine and Muslim armies with different equipment and tactics.
+At the Battle of Civitate (1053), Norman heavy infantry and cavalry used interlocked kite shields to withstand the Imperial German army’s charge, then counterattacked.
 The Norman shield proved adaptable: against Byzantine cataphracts, the kite shield was effective in deflecting lances; against Arab archers, the shield wall protected advancing infantry.
 During the First Crusade, Norman knights from Normandy and Italy fought under the banner of Bohemond of Taranto.
 Their shields, now often adorned with crosses, served both as protection and as a symbol of their Christian mission.
+At the Siege of Antioch (1098), Norman knights used their kite shields to form a tortoise shell against arrows while scaling ladders.
 The fusion of Norman shield tactics with Byzantine fire and Muslim mobility created a new style of warfare that influenced Crusader states.

 Tactical Innovation: The Feigned Retreat